 I couldn’t kick out the renters, but, I could ask them to leave for 2 months while I retrofitted, but, because of rent control, I would have to give them their apartments back.

 In the end, I paid the tenants thousands to vacate their units.
-When added in, include all upgrade fees, and vacancy fees to the tenants, I spent at least $45,000 to repair each unit.
+When added in, including all upgrade fees, and vacancy fees to the tenants, I spent at least $45,000 to repair each unit.
 When I was done, the units looked awesome.

 I had a 6¼-year payback: